ryrob30/mobile-services.en/help/ios/acquisition-main/t-testing-marketing-link-acquisition.md

     `"Analytics - Trying to fetch referrer data from <acquisition end url>"` `"Analytics - Received Referrer Data(<Json Object>)"`

-   If you do not see the above logs, verify that you completed steps 4 and 5.
+   If you do not see these logs, verify that you completed steps 4 and 5.

    Here is some information about possible errors:

-   * `Analytics - Unable to retrieve acquisition service response (<error message>)` A network error occurred.
+   * `Analytics - Unable to retrieve acquisition service response (<error message>)`:

+      A network error occurred.

    * `Analytics - Unable to parse acquisition service response (<error message>)`